bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### bitrise

 The Bitrise CLI, which is used on [bitrise.io](https://www.bitrise.io) to run builds.
-You can also install it on your own Mac/Linux and run your builds locally!
+Install it on your own Mac/Linux and run your builds locally!

 {% include message_box.html type="info" title="Find out more on Bitrise CLI" content=" Check out its [GitHub](https://github.com/bitrise-io/bitrise) page or dig deeper in our [Bitrise CLI docs](/bitrise-cli/index/)."%}